eschutte/assign1_3420-001/DFD.md

 # Data Flow Diagram

-This is the Data Flow Diagram for the class project
+This is the Data Flow Diagram for the class assignment 1

 ![DFD](https://github.com/eschutte/assign1_3420-001/blob/master/DFD.png)